After leaving Madrid and putting end to a 3-year ex-pat experience, I finally spent some quality time in my home town Echternach, Luxembourg.

 Declared UNESCO World Heritage in 2010, this centuries-old tradition (it can be tracked back until 1497!) is all about jumping together through the streets of Echternach on Whit Tuesday.

-Rows are composed by 5 people each, all dressed in white shirt, dark blue trousers and connected by a white handkerchief.
+Rows are composed of 5 people each, all dressed in white shirt, and dark blue trousers and connected by a white handkerchief.

 There are about 40 dancing groups jumping altogether to the same polka melody.
 Everybody is invited to participate!
 At first, this might sound weird, but it’s actually great fun!!